nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Support for armv8l, refs [#18901](https://github.com/nim-lang/Nim/pull/18901).
 - Support for CROSSOS, refs [#18889](https://github.com/nim-lang/Nim/pull/18889).
-- The allocator for Nintendo Switch, which was nonfunctional because of breaking changes in libnx, was removed, in favour of the new `-d:nimAllocPagesViaMalloc` option.
+- The allocator for Nintendo Switch, which was nonfunctional because of breaking changes in libnx, was removed, in favor of the new `-d:nimAllocPagesViaMalloc` option.
 - Allow reading parameters when compiling for Nintendo Switch.
-- Cross compilation targeting Windows was improved This now works from macOS/Linux:
+- Cross compilation targeting Windows was improved.

-  `nim r -d:mingw main`
+  This now works from macOS/Linux: `nim r -d:mingw main`

   `--nimcache` now correctly works in a cross-compilation setting.